pypa/distlib/docs/reference.rst

       Find all the distributions needed to fulfill ``requirement``.

-      :param requirement: A string of the from ``name (version)`` where version can include an inequality constraint, or an instance of :class:`Distribution` (e.g. representing
+      :param requirement: A string of the from ``name (version)`` where version can include an inequality constraint, or an instance of :class:`~distlib.database.Distribution` (e.g.
-                          a distribution on the local hard disk).
+                          representing a distribution on the local hard disk).
       :param meta_extras: A list of meta extras such as :test:, :build: and so on, to be included in the dependencies.
       :param prereleases: If ``True``, allow pre-release versions to be returned - otherwise, don't return prereleases
                           unless they're all that's available.
       :returns: A 2-tuple.
-The first element is a set of :class:`Distribution` instances.
-The second element is a set of problems encountered during dependency resolution.
+The first element is a set of :class:`~distlib.database.Distribution` instances.
+The second element
+                is a set of problems encountered during dependency resolution.
                 Currently, if this set is non- empty, it will contain 2-tuples whose first element is the string 'unsatisfied' and whose second element is a requirement which couldn't be satisfied.

-                In the set of :class:`Distribution` instances returned, some attributes will be set:
+                In the set of :class:`~distlib.database.Distribution` instances
+                returned, some attributes will be set:

-                * The instance representing the passed-in ``requirement`` will have the :attr:`requested` attribute set to ``True``.
+                * The instance representing the passed-in ``requirement`` will have the ``requested`` attribute set to ``True``.
-                * All requirements which are not installation requirements (in other words, are needed only for build and test) will have the :attr:`build_time_dependency` attribute set to ``True``.
+                * All requirements which are not installation requirements (in other words, are needed only for build and test) will have the ``build_time_dependency`` attribute set to ``True``.

 Functions